T20X/notes/C++MemoryModelObjects.md

 - If type is a reference type, the result refers to a std::type_info object representing the cv-unqualified version of the referenced type.
 - When applied to an expression of polymorphic type, evaluation of a typeid expression may involve runtime overhead (a virtual table lookup), otherwise typeid expression is resolved at compile tim

+program needs to use -rdynamic flag in order for this to work cross libraries (but looks like it won't work with libc++).

 # Memory model

 The fundamental storage unit in the C++ memory model is the byte